JordanMajd/Sphero-SDK/README.md

 1. From the terminal, navigate into the repository's directory.
 1. Install NPM dependencies by running: `npm install`.

+To test:

+1. From the terminal, navigate into the repository's directory.
+1. Run the tests with the command: `npm test`.

 ## Road Map

 - Write tests for Packets.